MythBusters Star Jessi Combs' Fatal Car Crash Cause Revealed

 It's been just over two months since Jessi Combs was killed in a tragic accident, now the cause of that fatal car crash has been revealed.

 The professional racer and TV personality, who was the host of MythBusters from 2009-2010, passed away on Aug.
-27, following a fatal crash.
-According to her family's statement, Jessi, who was known as the "fastest woman on four wheels," had been pursuing a land speed record before her untimely passing.
+27. According to her family's statement, Jessi, who was known as the "fastest woman on four wheels," had been pursuing a land speed record before her untimely passing.

+Now, the Harney County Sheriff's Office has announced that it has completed its investigation into the crash involving Jessi, with cooperation from the North American Eagle Race Team.

 "It is with extreme grief, and in celebration of her life that her family and close friends share that race car driver, and TV personality Jessi Combs, passed away in a fatal crash, where she was pursuing a land speed record in the North American Eagle on August, 27th 2019 on a dry lake bed in Oregon," the family said in their statement in August.
 "The details of the crash have not been released at this time."